 A site-specific lighting sculpture combining ancient Egypt’s mystical power with ceremonial music, SISTRUM draws inspiration from the commissioner’s passion for music and the ancient world, aiming to create a timeless and immersive experience for viewers.

 The piece transports its audience into a divine space.
 Amorós has learned about the different afterlife concepts through her travels in Asia, Europe, Africa, and the Americas; they all have in common a guide on what’s to come.
 The artwork offers a sanctuary from modern life, where moments of independence and solitude invite viewers to reflect and connect with themselves.
-The sculpture’s interactivity centers around a reflective dome, which captures and refracts a custom light sequence.
-Through their reflection, viewers are drawn into a meditative space that transcends the physical world, prompting contemplation on life, death, and the journey beyond.

 “I compare making a lighting sequence to composing music; instead of creating different sounds to develop harmony, I develop different patterns of light.”